danielfett/draft-dpop/mainmatter.md

     introspection endpoint of the authorization server (request not shown).

-# Key Transport Public Client to AS
+# Token Request (Binding Public Keys)
+For binding a public key in the token request, there are two options: direct binding (client provides public key and proves the possession of the private key) or indirect binding (client proves possession of a private key contained in the client's JWKS provided at client registration time.

+Direct binding is available to all types of clients, indirect binding is only available to confidential clients.

-This example illustrates the case where an access token (and possibly a refresh token) shall be bound to an asymmetric key.
-First, the clients choses a fresh asymmetric key pair.
-Then, the client makes the following HTTPS request (extra line breaks are for display purposes only):
+In both cases, the client makes the following HTTPS request (extra line breaks are for display purposes only):

-!--
+!---
 ~~~
 POST /token HTTP/1.1
 Host: server.example.com